 default.config.yml; customize almost any aspect of any software installed in the VM (more about configuring Drupal VM.

 drupal.make.yml: Contains configuration for the Drupal core version, modules, and patches that will be downloaded on Drupal's initial installation (you can build using Composer, Drush make, or your own codebase).

-If you want to switch from Drupal 8 (default) to Drupal 7 on the initial install, do the following:
+If you want to use Drupal 8 on the initial install, do the following:

 - Switch to using a Drush Make file.

 This Quick Start Guide will help you quickly build a Drupal 9 site on the Drupal VM creating a new Composer project.
 You can also use Drupal VM with Composer, a Drush Make file, with a Local Drupal codebase, or even a Drupal multisite installation.

 If you want to install a Drupal site locally with minimal fuss, just:

 - Install Vagrant and VirtualBox.

 - Download or clone this project to your workstation.